-Each of our current directors initially joined the Board in connection with our spinoff from Merck, and the Class I directors subsequently stood for election at our 2022 annual shareholders meeting.
-None of the Class II director nominees nor any current Class III directors have been elected by our public shareholders.
-Beginning with our 2025 annual shareholders meeting, the term for each class of directors shall expire and all directors will be subject to annual election.
+Each of our current directors initially joined the Board in connection with our spinoff from Merck, and the Class I directors subsequently stood for election at our 2022 annual meeting of shareholders.
+At the 2023 annual meeting of shareholders, the Class II directors stood for election for a two-year term and were subsequently elected by our shareholders.
+The Class III Directors are standing for election by shareholders at the 2024 Annual Meeting for a one-year term ending at our 2025 annual meeting of shareholders.
+Beginning with our 2025 annual meeting of shareholders, all of our directors will be subject to annual election.
 As noted in the director biographies that follow this section, our directors have experience, qualifications, and skills across a wide range of public and private companies, possessing a broad spectrum of experience both individually and collectively.
-The following chart highlights the key background, experience, and skills the Board considered for qualification.
-These attributes are amply represented by our directors and director nominees.
+The following chart highlights the key background, experience, and skills the Board considered for qualification and is not intended to be an exhaustive list of our continuing directors' and director nominees skills or contributions to the Board.
+These attributes are amply represented by our continuing directors' and director nominees.
+Our continuing directors and director nominees have developed competencies in these skills through education, direct experience, and oversight responsibilities.
+Further information on each continuing director's and director nominee's qualifications and relevant experience is provided in the individual biographical descriptions beginning on page 31.